Experienced, Aggressive New Port Richey Attorneys Ready to Fight For You

 In 1969, then-Governor of California, Ronald Reagan signed the nation’s first no-fault divorce bill which eliminated the necessity for couples to name fault during a divorce.
 Perhaps one reason for this decision was the fact that in 1948 Reagan’s first wife, Jane Wyman, accused him of “mental cruelty” when filing for divorce.
 Since that time nearly every state in the United States followed California’s lead, enacting no-fault divorce laws.
-Today, residents of Florida may either file for a no-fault divorce, citing “irreconcilable differences,” or that the marriage is “irretrievably broken,” or they can claim their spouse has been mentally incapacitated for a period of at least three years prior to the divorce.
+Today, residents of Florida may either file for a no-fault divorce, citing “irreconcilable differences,” or that the marriage is “irretrievably broken,” or they can claim their spouse has been mentally incapacitated for at least three years before the divorce.

 Uncontested Divorce vs. Contested Divorce

 While the government does not keep tabs on how many contested divorces there are, as opposed to uncontested divorces (nor do they have statistics on the cost for each type), Forbes claims a contested divorce averages about $20,000, with a range from $3,500 to beyond $100,000.
 These numbers fail to add in assets one spouse may have lost in a divorce settlement—particularly when that spouse had no divorce attorney.
 A simple, uncontested divorce—usually only applicable for a couple with a relatively short marriage, few, if any marital assets, and no children—averages about $500.
 While a fair number of divorces begin as uncontested, many of those end up being not only contested but hotly contested.
 Once a couple begins dividing up assets, and determining where the children will live and how they will be raised, emotions run high, and the divorce becomes contested.